 Julia Madsen is a multimedia poet and educator.
 She received an MFA in Literary Arts from Brown University and is a doctoral student in English/Creative Writing at the University of Denver.
-Blue-collar born and raised, she is currently thinking about technology and the working class.
-She is the video editor at Reality Beach, and has shown video poetry and projection mapping installations at Outlet Fine Art Gallery in Brooklyn, NY, No Nation Art Gallery in Chicago, IL, Counterpath Gallery in Denver, CO, and the Humanities, Arts, Science, and Technology Alliance and Collaboratory conference in Orlando, FL.
-Her video work has appeared in VICE's "The Creators Project," and her poems and multimedia work have also appeared or are forthcoming in jubilat, Drunken Boat, Caketrain, Flag+Void, Word for/Word, Cloud Rodeo, Small Po[r]tions, Deluge, Dreginald, Tagvverk, Alice Blue Review, Devil's Lake, Versal, Cartridge Lit, Cutbank, Black Warrior Review, TL;DR Magazine, PoetrySeen, Dream Pop Press, and elsewhere.
+Blue-collar born and raised in the Midwest, she is the video editor at Reality Beach, and has shown video poetry and projection mapping installations at Outlet Fine Art Gallery in Brooklyn, NY, No Nation Art Gallery in Chicago, IL, Counterpath Gallery in Denver, CO, and the Humanities, Arts, Science, and Technology Alliance and Collaboratory conference in Orlando, FL.
+Her video work has appeared in VICE's "The Creators Project," and her poems and multimedia work have also appeared or are forthcoming in jubilat, Drunken Boat, Caketrain, Black Warrior Review, Alice Blue Review, Flag+Void, Word for/Word, Cloud Rodeo, Small Po[r]tions, Deluge, Dreginald, Tagvverk, La Vague Journal, Devil's Lake, Versal, Cartridge Lit, Cutbank, Dream Pop Press, and elsewhere.
 Her first book, The Boneyard, The Birth Manual, A Burial: Investigations into the Heartland, is forthcoming from Trembling Pillow Press in 2018.

 You can read an interview with her published in Broom Street Review here.